wecarsoniv/augmented-pca/docs/source/contents/models.rst

 Because the local variables are included in the augmenting objective, given new data we must have both primary *and* augmenting data to obtain factors.
 Thus, the local inference strategy should only be used for inference on new data when both primary and augmenting data are available.
-Below we show an example of how to fit a sAPCA model with local approximate inference strategy to training data and obtain factors for test data.
+Below we show an example of how to fit a SAPCA model with local approximate inference strategy to training data and obtain factors for test data.

 .. code-block:: python